Koushith/Activity-Tracker/README.md

 # Wednesday to Sunday

-- [ ] Venilla JS and React.
+- [ ] vanilla JS and React.
 Design- optional

+## July Plans- 2020

+## Remember- you don't have exam- read and understand the concepts fot your career growth. don't mugup anything. usnderstand.